 What is image optimization?

-Image optimization gives the right size and format without compromising the quality (resolution).
+Image optimization is the process of giving the right size and format to your image without compromising the quality (resolution).

 How do I resize an image without losing quality?

 While you can use Photoshop and other tools to optimize your images, there always are online options available to get the job done in one click.

 Which tools you pick depends on what you want to do, i.e., change the format or size, etc.